Multi-Agent Coordination via Multi-Level Communication: Additional Related Work

 \section{Additional Related Work}

-\textbf{Multi-Agent Path Finding (MAPF).} MAPF aims to plan collision-free paths for multiple agents on a given graph from their given start vertices to target vertices.
-In MAPF, prioritized planning is deeply coupled with collision avoidance \citep{van2005prioritized, ma2019searching}, where collision is used to design constraints or heuristics for planning.
-Unlike MAPF, our method couples the priority of decision-making with the learning objective and thus is more general.
-In addition, the different motivations and problem settings may lead to the incompatibility of the methods in the two fields.

-\textbf{Reinforcement Learning in Stackelberg Game.} Many studies \citep{kononen2004asymmetric,sodomka2013coco,greenwald2003correlated,zhang2020bi} have investigated reinforcement learning in finding the Stackelberg equilibrium.
-Bi-AC \citep{zhang2020bi} is a bi-level actor-critic method that allows agents to have different knowledge bases so that the Stackelberg equilibrium (SE) is possible to find.
-The actions still can be executed simultaneously and distributedly.
-It empirically studies the relationship between the cooperation level and the superiority of the SE over the Nash equilibrium.
+\textbf{Reinforcement Learning in Stackelberg Game}\quad Many previous studies \citep{kononen2004asymmetric,sodomka2013coco,greenwald2003correlated,zhang2020bi} have investigated reinforcement learning in finding Stackelberg equilibrium.
+Bi-AC \citep{zhang2020bi} is a bi-level actor-critic method that allows agents to have different knowledge base so that Stackelberg equilibrium (SE) is possible to find.
+The actions can still be executed simultaneously and distributedly.
+It empirically studies the relationship between the cooperation level and the superiority of Stackelberg equilibrium to Nash equilibrium.
 AQL \citep{kononen2004asymmetric} updates the Q-value by solving the SE in each iteration and can be regarded as the value-based version of Bi-AC.

-Existing work mainly focuses on two-agent settings and their order is fixed in advance.
-However, the fixed order can hardly be an optimal solution as we will show in the next section.
+Existing work mainly focuses on two-agent settings, and their order is fixed in advance.
+However, fixed order can hardly be an optimal solution, especially for large-scale homogeneous agent scenarios.
 To address this issue, we exploit agents' intentions to dynamically determine the priority of decision-making along the way of interacting with each other.

+\textbf{Multi-Agent Path Finding (MAPF)}\quad MAPF aims to plan collision-free paths for multiple agents on a given graph from their given start vertices to target vertices.
+In MAPF, prioritized planning is deeply coupled with collision avoidance \citep{van2005prioritized, ma2019searching}, where collision is used to design constraints or heuristics for planning.